How Property Is Divided In A California Divorce

 Property settlements can become complex, and it can be difficult to understand what a fair division of property actually looks like in your case.
 To schedule a meeting with an experienced divorce attorney, please call our San Mateo office at 650-343-6400 or contact us online.

-Have more questions about division of property during divorce?
+Have more questions for our attorneys in San Mateo about divorce property settlements?
 Check out our Property Characterization and Division Q&A.